bluewolf-beyond/selector/README.md

 For fields directly on the objects being filtered, use the `Schema.sObjectField` to reference for the safest code.
 It is also possible to pass in `String` field references, which can traverse parent relationships.
-For instance, in a Contact trigger service:
+For instance, in an OpportunityLineItem trigger:

-    return Select.Field.isEqual( 'Account.Region', 'Midwest' )
+    Select.Field.isEqual( 'Opportunity.Account.Region', 'Midwest' )
-                       .filter( Trigger.new );
+                .filter( opportunityLineItems );

 ### combining filters